olekuz/tyk-docs/tyk-docs/content/planning-for-production/mongodb-x509-client-authentication.md

 ### 2. Certificates

-We have two provide two certificates to complete the X509 Client Authentication.
+We have to provide two certificates to complete the X509 Client Authentication.

 **CA Cert**, Should contain just the public key of the CA.